-After competing in the Tocumwal Challenge in 2009 Tim Roadley had the idea of holding a multi-sport event on Lake Mulwala and the Murray River that involved four sports, swimming, running, cycling and paddling.
+- 2009 after competing in the Tocumwal Challenge Tim Roadley had the idea of holding a multi-sport event on Lake Mulwala and the Murray River that involved four sports, swimming, running, cycling and paddling.

-In 2011 the Murray Quad format is established, a long distance event held on one day run by the Yarrawonga Mulwala Amateur Canoe Club with support from Canoeing Victoria and sanctioning from the WQF.
+- 2011 the Murray Quad format is established, a long-distance event held on one day run by the Yarrawonga Mulwala Amateur Canoe Club with support from Canoeing Victoria and sanctioning from the WQF.

-December 15 2012 was the date set for first Murray Quad but due to a number of planning issues the event was postponed, although a test event for the run was held on this date which was hampered by rain.
+- December 15, 2012 was the date set for first Murray Quad but due to a few planning issues the event was postponed, although a test event for the run was held on this date which was hampered by torrential rain.

-In March 2016 the scheduled Murray Quad was cancelled due to the red alert for Blue Green Algae on the Murray River and Lake Mulwala
+- March 2016, the scheduled Murray Quad was cancelled due to the red alert for Blue Green Algae on the Murray River and Lake Mulwala

-The rescheduled Murray Quad will now take place on Saturday 19 November 2016 and we’re sure it will be a highlight in the years to come on the Australian and International multi-sports calendar.
+- The rescheduled Murray Quad will finally toke place on Saturday 19 November 2016 and was a spectacular success with Michael Faustmann crowned Australia’s First Diamond Man and Kelly Honess Australia’s First Diamond Woman.
+Thus, establishing late November as the ideal time to hold the Murray Quad and we are sure it will be a highlight in the years to come on the Australian and International multi-sports calendar.